Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 1

 affects him is that people of different races

-when tumbled & bought together like this
+when tumbled & tangled together like this

 do hate one another bitterly & always have